-I assume you didn’t ask your spouse to marry you before your first date!
-Instead, you probably took your time and made sure you were both compatible BEFORE you “popped the big question”!
+Did you ask your spouse to marry you on your first date!
+Of course not!
+Instead, BOTH of you took time to verify you were compatible BEFORE you “popped the big question”!
 Logical, right?

-And yet I constantly see restoration and cleaning contractors asking job applicants if they want to get “married” almost immediately!
+And yet I constantly see restoration and cleaning contractors asking job applicants if they want to get “married” after a half hour ‘first date’!
+(A job interview where the business owner does most of the talking.)
 That’s right- we hire people before we’ve even got to know them OR they know us!

-So why not let both parties get to know each other before you “tie the knot” by offering full time employment?
+Instead, why not let both parties get to know each other before you ‘propose’ full time employment?
 Here’s how to do this…

-If your job applicant is currently employed (which is always a good sign!) then suggest he or she come work with you on their day off.
+If your job applicant is currently employed (which is ALWAYS a good sign!) then suggest he or she work with you or your employees on their day off.
 This “trial marriage” takes the pressure off both sides because no commitments have been made.
 (Including your prospective employee having resigned from their current job!)

-Remember that your new hire’s performance is “as good as it gets” during this trial work day.
-If they are ambivalent about the job conditions (or struggling with the physical) work then let them gracefully fade away…
+Remember that your new hire’s performance is “as good as it gets” during this trial work time.
+If they are ambivalent about the job (or struggling with the physical work) then let them gracefully fade away…

-The billion dollar Zappos corporation is famous for offering new employees $2,000.00 to quit after their initial training period.
-Zappo’s theory is if a new employee will “sell out their future” with them for a measly 2 grand they don’t want this half-hearted employee cluttering up their “family of employees”.
-I like it!
+IDEA: The billion dollar Zappos corporation is famous for offering new employees $2,000.00 to quit after their initial training period.
+Zappo’s theory is if a new employee will “sell out their future” with them for a measly 2 grand they don’t want this half-hearted employee cluttering up their “family” of employees.
+I like this concept!

 Restoration HINT: As a restoration contractor you have a perfect “trial period” by using prospective new hires in your on-call division till A) they prove themselves and B) you have a position open up.

 Commercial HINT: Building service contractors and commercial carpet cleaners usually work weekend and late hour shifts.
+(Even though you should check out my ‘Creative Commercial Scheduling’ video HERE!)
 This “off hour” work will let you test out new hires before you put them on permanently.
 And don’t forget the value of hiring several part time commercial workers instead of just one full time employee.